 We have several ongoing projects with the Loaves and Fishes food pantry and PADS homeless shelter.
 We also occasionally have blood drives and wellness screenings.
 Details are below.
-For more information, click here to contact the Social Action Committee.
+For more information please contact us using our website form.

 Loaves and Fishes